JDDoesDev/presentations/marketo.md

 - I was not a happy person and anything could set me off
 - Mix of high stress job (ambulance) and untreated anxiety and depression were not a good combination
   - and, like many people in public service, I was too proud to admit something was wrong
-  - Unlike too many people in PS, I sought treatment
+  - Unlike too many people, I sought treatment

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->